egis/build-tools/README.md

 ```

 #### Semantic-release
-To see locally which version is going to be published when your PR is merged, run this:
+You can see locally which version is going to be published when your PR is merged with these steps:
 ```
+# push egis/master to you-fork/master:
+git checkout master
+git fetch egis
+git reset --hard egis/master
+git push orgin +master

+# switch back to your PR branch.
+Put your actual branch name here.
+git checkout my-branch

+# if not yet, create Github access token having push access to master, see https://github.com/semantic-release/github/blob/master/README.md#github-authentication
+export GH_TOKEN=...

+# Replace `repository.url` key in package.json to point to your fork temporarily: "git@github.com:my-gitusername/build-tools.git"

+# Run semantic-release to find out the version number:
-BRANCH=testingbot yarn simple-semantic-release-pre
+BRANCH=my-branch yarn simple-semantic-release-pre

+# Revert the `repository.url` change:
+git checkout -- package.json
 ```
-Put your actual branch name into BRANCH=... part.
+This applies both to build-tools and to any semantic-release enabled project of EgisUI family (EgisUI, Portal,
+eSign, etc).